ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

 **Availability:** The rotary joint isn't technically out of stock, but it's availablity has been spotty.
 It seems to be available on aliexpress but western online stores can be hit or miss.

-**Additional notes:** If this particular design does come out of production it should be easy to replace it as there are many similar hinges online, its just that the CAD files for the plastic plates where the rotary joint meets would need to be redesigned to fit the new screw locations.
+**Additional notes:** If this particular design does come out of production it should be easy to replace it as there are many similar rotary joints online, its just that the CAD files for the plastic plates where the rotary joint meets would need to be redesigned to fit the new screw locations.
 This would work, but once again it's not a permanent solution.
 The ideal solution would be reproducible locally forever, admittedly that's difficult with a rotary joint but maybe there is a solution.

 #### Segment last reviewed by: B.K. on 22/07/25